 My professional interest in photography began while in the Army, stationed in Germany.
 I recall photo treks to Munich, Frankfurt, Salzburg, London, Manchester, and Brussels, to name a few of my favorite cities.
 They always included a lot of night photography which ironicly prepared me for a lot of the dimly lit arenas I now shoot rodeos in.
 When not traveling, shooting photos, I spent most of my off duty time in the darkroom, processing, developing and printing images.
 Yes old school, but a photographic foundation that today's digital shooters know little to nothing about.
 I have processed film in the old "black bag," printed in a sophisticated lab in Germany, as well as on the bathroom sink, and printed using my own enlarger in rented apartments.
 Whatever it took...

 I am a credentialed PRCA ProRodeo photographer.
 Earning a PRCA Photographers card is the most arduous process to pursue of all the rodeo sanctioning bodies, and not a journey for the feint of heart.
 I say earning this card which is important to understand.
 The privilege of earning this card cannot be bought; you cannot bluff your way through the multiple portfolio submittals, peer reviews, arena evaluations, and recommendations required.
 The process is very time consuming, stressful, and a lot of hard work.
 There are not very many of us out there, and we are the only photographers permitted to shoot inside the arenas.
-I also shoot PBR and IPRA rodeos as well.
+I also shoot PBR and IPRA, and RMPRA rodeos as well.

 Anyone can take a picture.
 The number of cell phone cameras in the stands proves it.
 And for many, cell phone images are fine, they are digital and only going on FaceBook anyway, where they will dissolve into wherever digital images on social media go.
 However I get contacted all the time from rodeo contestants who are looking for images from years past.
 Now they see the value in and want an actual quality print.
 At the time they rode, prints were unimportant.
 Now that they are no longer competing, or no longer able to compete, printed images are very important.
 In fact they are coveted.